camptocamp/product-attribute/product_total_weight_from_packaging/readme/DESCRIPTION.rst

-This module provides a weight calculation function for products based on their packagings weight.
+This module provides a a function to estimate the weight of a given quantity of a product, taking into account the product packaging's weights.

-It uses module `stock_packaging_calculator` to get weight from packagings having a weight defined first and fallback on product weight field if no weight is defined on the packagings.
+It uses module `stock_packaging_calculator` to get weight from product packagings having a weight defined first and fallback on product weight field if no weight is defined on any of the packagings.